andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://www.giantbomb.com" target="_blank">www.giantbomb.com</a>

 #### Google Dataset Search
 Free tool for searching over 25 million publicly available datasets.
 The search tool includes filters to limit results based on their license (free or paid), format (csv, images, etc), and update time.
-The results also include descriptions of the dataset’s contents as well as author citations.<br>
+The results also include descriptions of the dataset's contents as well as author citations.<br>
 <a href="https://datasetsearch.research.google.com" target="_blank">datasetsearch.research.google.com</a>

 #### Google's My Activity Page